Belkharym/pytorch-fpga/docs.md

 For this case, the dispatch is the same, wether the tensor is sparse or not.

 In the first case, you only have to add an entry in the `dispatch` dictionnary for the Backend for which you want to add an operation.\
-For the second case, you don't have to modify the `.yaml` file.
+For the second case, you don't have to modify the `.yaml` file at all.

 In any case, you have to implement in a file from `ATen/native/opencl/` a *kernel* function for the operation.
 Afterward, you can simply register the kernel with the macro `REGISTER_DISPATCH(add_stub, add_kernel_opencl);` (usually placed at the end of the file).